NickRamsey6/super-galactic-age-calculator-v2/Desktop/galaxy-age/README.md

 ## Technologies Used NEED UPDATE

-_Built with html, css, java script and Jquery and bootstrap_
+_Built with webpack, javascript, jasmine, karma and babel_

 ### License